LOS ANGELES IDENTITY THEFT LAWYER

 - If convicted of a misdemeanor identity theft crime, Up to one year in a Los Angeles county jail, fines and restitution.

+Special units dedicated to investigating and prosecuting cases of identity theft are typically found within the police and prosecutor’s offices.
+These units are well-resourced and can conduct thorough investigations to ensure that those accused of identity theft are prosecuted to the fullest extent of the law.
 It is important to seek legal representation if you are facing charges for identity theft in order to protect your rights and advocate for a favorable outcome.

 Identity theft can be prosecuted at both the state and federal levels.
 In California, the District Attorney’s office handles cases of identity theft in state court.
 At the federal level, the United States Attorney’s Office prosecutes identity theft under the Identity Theft and Assumption Deterrence Act of 1998.
 This act allows for the punishment of individuals with fines and imprisonment in federal prison for up to 25 years.